jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Final/readme.md

 - `void addBookToBooklist(Book* book)` - method that adds the user’s interested book to their `booklist`
 - `void removeBookFromBooklist(int index)` - method that removes a book from the user’s personal `booklist`
 - `void saveUserBooklist()` - method that saves user personalized `booklist` to a txt file
+- `int getBooklistCount()` is a method to get the total count of books in user booklist
+- `Book* getBookFromBooklist(int index)` is a method to access a book in user booklist

 <h2>Composition</h2>